Alternative data refers to non-traditional data that is used in the investment process. There are 20+ categories of alternative data.

-“We believe the Data Revolution is here to stay, and that investors should recognize its potential to reshape the economic landscape.
-We believe the changes wrought by the Data Revolution will continue to ripple across industries – separating winners from losers, based on those who can best use data as an advantage – including in the world of investment management.” – Asset manager $850bn AUM.
+This view is supported by Goldman Sachs Asset Management in a note entitled “The Data Revolution: From Volume to Value”.
+It stated “we believe the Data Revolution is here to stay and that investors should recognise its potential to reshape the economic landscape.
+We believe the changes wrought by the Data Revolution will continue to apply across multiple industries – separating winners from losers, based on those who can best use data as an advantage – including in the world of investment management”.

 Eighty percent of institutional investors want greater access to alternative data sources to help generate investment alpha.
 This statistic is based on a Greenwich Associates survey between October and November 2016.
 Greenwich Associates interviewed 69 US and European based chief investment officers, portfolio managers, traders and investment management firms with between $100 million and $1 trillion assets under management.

 Examples of innovators and early adopters (based on publicly available information)